ron-dadon/formz/docs/api-docs.md

 The `Field` component is injected as a prop into your form component via the render prop of the `Form` component.
 Each form gets a `Field` component that is bounded to that form.

 <div class="alert alert-warning">

-**Important Note:** The `Field` component is very sensitive to props changes.
+<strong>Important Note:</strong> The <code>Field</code> component is very sensitive to props changes.
 Because validators gets the form props, every change to the props will trigger the validators, and if props always change that may cause infinite loop.
-For example, the following is a **BIG NO NO**:
+For example, the following is a <strong>BIG NO NO</strong>!
 </div>

 {% raw %}